mufaddalk/mufaddalk.github.io/README.md

 ## ✨ Featured Projects

-- [Project 1](https://github.com/mufaddalk/project1) - A brief description of your project.
-- [Project 2](https://github.com/mufaddalk/project2) - A brief description of your project.
+- [Project 1](https://github.com/mufaddalk/blockcerts-verifier) - A brief description of your project.
-- [Project 3](https://github.com/mufaddalk/project3) - A brief description of your project.
+- [Project 2](https://github.com/mufaddalk/customer-reward-app) - A brief description of your project.

 ---